ringcentral/rc-unified-crm-extension/docs/crm/bullhorn.md

-# Setting up the Unified CRM extension for Bullhorn
+# Setting up App Connect for Bullhorn

 Bullhorn is the global leader in software for the staffing industry.
 More than 10,000 companies rely on Bullhorn’s cloud-based platform to power their staffing processes from start to finish.